sphinx-tech/survey-platform/README.md

 4. Check the credentials in Profile Page and policies in Company Portal.

+5. Start server
+    ```sh
+    cd ./src/services
+    node server.js
+    ```

-5. Navigate to the "Fill Survey" tab and proceed to particiapte in the survey.
+6. Navigate to the "Fill Survey" tab and proceed to particiapte in the survey.

-6. The collection of results in all the surveys participated by a user will be listed in "Surveys Participated tab".
+7. The collection of results in all the surveys participated by a user will be listed in "Surveys Participated tab".

-7. Once submitted, the survey cannot be edited.
+8. Once submitted, the survey cannot be edited.

 screenshot
 ![Alt text](./ss/s1.png)